 02. Weedeater – Jason… The Dragon

 Of all of the albums to be released in 2011, Weedeater’s “Jason… the Dragon” was probably my most anticipated.
 I had only become aware of the band towards the latter half of 2010, though I became very familiar with their back catalogue in short order thanks to my fondness for vocalist “Dixie” Dave Collin’s distinctive raspy bark.
 I had heard the genre tag “sludge metal” thrown around quite frequently before, but it was not until listening to Weedeater that I finally garnered a good understanding of what the style entailed: slow, plodding down-tuned guitar and bass lines, largely devoid of soloing, all complemented by the harshest of vocals.
-Based on the quality of their previous material, I was fairly certainly that “Jason… the Dragon” was going to be a good album, but I was unsure whether the album would affect me as strongly as their others.
+Based on the quality of their previous material, I was fairly certain that “Jason… the Dragon” was going to be a good album, but I was unsure whether the album would affect me as strongly as their others.
 With the genre’s penchant for slow and protracted song structures, songs can sometimes run together and not feel distinct.
 Much to my satisfaction, the album stays fresh and exciting, never falling into tedium.
 The first half of the record adheres largely to the tried and true Weedeater formula of crushing feedback-drenched riffage, before moving into the more adventurous second half, featuring the spaced-out bluegrass acoustic song “Palms and Opium” and perhaps their most accessible and infectious song to date, “Homecoming.”
 If you are a fan of heavy music, this is an album that should not be missed.

 03. O’Death - Outside